What is sleep apnea?

 While many people may think it only affects your sleep, sleep apnea can cause a litany of issues if left untreated.
 These can include severe problems, such as high blood pressure, stroke, heart failure, irregular heartbeats, and heart attacks.
 For this reason, it's incredibly important to seek out a diagnosis if you think you might be suffering from sleep apnea.

 There are three distinct types of sleep apnea: obstructive, central, and mixed.
 As the name implies, obstructive sleep apnea occurs when there is a blockage of the airway.
 This is also the most common form of sleep apnea.
 Central sleep apnea, on the other hand, stems from the brain failing to successfully tell the muscles to breathe.
 Lastly, mixed sleep apnea is a combination of both of these problems.

 Typically, sleep apnea is diagnosed through a process known as nocturnal polysomnography.
 This is a test in which the patient is connected to advanced equipment that monitors their heart, lung, and brain activity, as well as their breathing patterns, arm and leg movements, and blood oxygen levels while they sleep.
 This information can give us an idea of what exactly might be causing issues during your sleep.

 To Your Next Great Night Sleep

 Ready to get started on the road to better sleep?
 Call us or schedule an appointment online with us at Dr. Avi Ishaaya Centers in Los Angeles, CA. Don't let the impact of sleep apnea take away your quality of life from the loss of sleep and/or contributing health problems.
-Have an assessment with Dr. Ishaaya today.
+Have an assessment with and experienced snoring doctor, Dr. Ishaaya, today.
 We can help you find solutions to meet your needs on a personalized level.